aikalra/replay-ingest/README.md

 **Rate limiting.** 60 requests/minute per site key, sliding window, in memory.

+**CORS.** Responses carry `Access-Control-Allow-Origin: *` so the browser engines can post directly from their pages.
+Open in this reference; pin it to the engine origins in production.

 **What this service never sees.** Video, images, PII beyond what a telemetry row carries.
 The engines reconstruct from metadata; that stays true here.